qitianwu/NodeFormer/Readme.md

 - The layer class `NodeFormerConv` implements one-layer feed-forward of NodeFormer which contains three operations:

-  - MP on a latent graph using kernelized (Gumbel-)Softmax
+  - Feature propagation on a latent (all-pair) graph using kernelized (Gumbel-)Softmax
-  - Adding relational bias by input graph adjacency (using 1 or 2 hop)
+  - (optional) Adding relational bias by input graph adjacency (using 1 or 2 hop)
-  - Computing edge-level regularization loss from observed edges in the input graph
+  - (optional) Computing edge-level regularization loss from observed edges in the input graph

-- The model class `NodeFormer` implements the model that adopts standard input (node features, adjacency) and output (node prediction, edge loss).
+- The model class `NodeFormer` implements the model that adopts standard input (node features, adjacency) and output (node prediction, edge loss) where edge loss is optional.

 For other files, the descriptions are below: